vladvvv1/blabla/README.md

-This project was made by vladik.jklklj
+This project was made by vladik.